rbaafi/your-auto-service/docs/README.md

 ## Description
 * This app will enable users to schedule appointments for their auto services.
-* It will allow them to store their maintenance logs for timely auto services.
+* It will allow them to log their maintenance information for timely auto services.

 ## Users will be able to select their car type and select the type service needed.

 * List of all hyundai models.
-	* Hyundai models
-		* Hyundai Accent
-		* Hyundai Azera
-		* Hyundai Elantra
-		* Hyundai Equus
-		* Hyundai Genesis AWD
-		* Hyundai Ioniq
-		* Hyundai Kona AWD
-		* Hyundai Palisade AWD
-		* Hyundai Santa Fe AWD
-		* Hyundai Sonata
-		* Hyundai Tucson AWD
-		* Hyundai Veloster
-		* Hyundai Venue
+	* Vehicles

 	* Select which type of service
 		* Oil change